The Corporate Immigration Review: Germany

 It shall be possible to employ skilled workers with an academic education if there is a concrete job offer, without a priority check and bottleneck analysis taking place.
 As in the case of skilled workers with vocational training, the only requirement is that the qualification acquired enables the worker to pursue the employment envisaged.
 The Federal Employment Agency examines whether the skilled worker will perform an occupation to which his or her qualification applies within the framework of the approval.

 In addition, the Employment Regulation and its requirements for applicable categories (governing the admittance of new foreigners entering Germany to take up employment) must be observed.
-This means that the labour market is basically not accessible for other third-country nationals unless the requirements of the criteria defined in the Residence Act or statutory regulations established as a result of the Residence Act are fulfilled (numerus clausus).
+This means that the labour market is basically not accessible for other third-country nationals unless the requirements of the criteria defined in the Residence Act or statutory regulations established as a result Residence Act are fulfilled (numerus clausus).
 Consequently, a residence permit for taking up employment can be granted for the following categories:

-- directors, executives and specialists:40 for example, executive staff with general power of attorney or power of procuration; members of an institution of a legal entity that is authorised to legally represent it; executive staff and other persons with particular and specific corporate knowledge (specialists) for a qualified employment with a German-based company; or executives for an employment with a German–foreign joint venture founded on the basis of international agreements, without the need to check their prioritisation;
+- directors, executives and specialists:34 for example, executive staff with general power of attorney or power of procuration; members of an institution of a legal entity that is authorised to legally represent it; executive staff and other persons with particular and specific corporate knowledge (specialists) for a qualified employment with a German-based company; or executives for an employment with a German–foreign joint venture founded on the basis of international agreements, without the need to check their prioritisation;

-- academics and applicants with a degree from a higher educational institution:43 for taking up employment that suits the professional qualification for specialists with a recognised German graduate degree or a foreign graduate degree that is comparable to a German degree; specialists with a German graduate degree or graduates from German schools abroad with a recognised degree or a degree that is comparable to a German degree; or a professional training qualification that has been acquired in Germany in a job requiring formal training that is state-approved or comparably regulated;
+- academics and applicants with a degree from a higher educational institution:37 for taking up employment that suits the professional qualification for specialists with a recognised German graduate degree or a foreign graduate degree that is comparable to a German degree; specialists with a German graduate degree or graduates from German schools abroad with a recognised degree or a degree that is comparable to a German degree; or a professional training qualification that has been acquired in Germany in a job requiring formal training that is state-approved or comparably regulated;

-- international labour exchange:44 for qualified specialists with a university or college degree or comparable qualification within the framework of labour exchange in an international company or company group for a period of up to three years without the need to check their prioritisation;
+- international labour exchange:38 for qualified specialists with a university or college degree or comparable qualification within the framework of labour exchange in an international company or company group for a period of up to three years without the need to check their prioritisation;

-The residence permit for the purpose of employment may generally be granted for a period of four years (plus an additional three months for the EU blue card), but in the first instance is often only granted for one year to ensure that the general conditions of granting as previously specified and the approval requirements stipulated by the labour office are still fulfilled.
+The residence permit for the purpose of employment may generally be granted for a period of four years (plus an additional three months for the EU Blue Card), but in the first instance is often only granted for one year to ensure that the general conditions of granting as previously specified and the approval requirements stipulated by the labour office are still fulfilled.

 ii Labour market regulation

 Generally, a residence permit for the purpose of employment is subject to the approval of the Federal Employment Agency, unless such approval is not required by law, by virtue of the Employment Regulation or by provision in an intergovernmental agreement.
-In particular, Section 39(1) of the Residence Act provides that a residence permit enabling the foreigner to take up employment may only be granted if approval is given by the Federal Employment Agency, unless otherwise provided by a statutory regulation.
+In particular, Section 39(1) Residence Act provides that a residence permit enabling the foreigner to take up employment may only be granted if approval is given by the Federal Employment Agency, unless otherwise provided by a statutory regulation.
 In addition, the Act provides that approval can only be given if the regulation is part of international agreements, legal provisions or statutory regulations.

-Unless otherwise provided by a statutory regulation, the approval of the grant of a residence permit for the purpose of employment pursuant to Sections 18 and 39(2) of the Residence Act may be granted by the Federal Employment Agency if:
+Unless otherwise provided by a statutory regulation, the approval of the grant of a residence permit for the purpose of employment pursuant to Sections 18 and 39(2) Residence Act may be granted by the Federal Employment Agency if:

 - the candidate is not employed under less favourable working conditions than comparable domestic workers;